 These days, it is a given that intercollegiate baseball is for men only; the only analogous sport for college women is fast-pitch softball.
 Eighty to a hundred years ago, however, that was not the case.
 Callie Batts Maddox reveals that southern Ohio was a hotbed of women’s college baseball, with established programs at Miami University, the University of Cincinnati, Denison University, and elsewhere.
 Building on prior research by Dorothy Seymour Mills, Leslie Heaphy, and others, the history of baseball played by women expands considerably, reaching beyond elite northeastern women’s colleges into the heartland.

 - Audio: Click here to listen to Callie’s encore presentation at SABR 48 (MP3; 33:18)

 The Doug Pappas Award — originally established as the USA Today Sports Weekly Award in 1992 and renamed in 2004 to honor the late baseball researcher — includes a $250 cash prize with a matching amount donated to SABR.

-Firstman, a Data Analyst for the City of New York, won the SABR Convention Poster Presentation Award for her poster, "From Usenet Joke to Baseball Flashpoint: The Growth of “Three True Outcomes."
-Her abstract is posted below:
+Firstman, a Data Analyst for the City of New York, won the SABR Convention Poster Presentation Award for his poster, “From Usenet Joke to Baseball Flashpoint: The Growth of “Three True Outcomes.”
+His abstract is posted below:

 The SABR Convention Poster Presentation Award was previously known as the USA Today Sports Weekly Award; it was first presented in 1990 as the John W. Cox Award and includes a $125 cash prize with a matching donation to SABR.